 Complex regional pain syndrome (CRPS) causes long-lasting pain that’s typically focused in an arm or leg.
 If you’re dealing with this kind of chronic pain, it can be challenging and aggravating, as CRPS rarely responds to traditional treatments.
 At Pain Solutions, experienced pain management physicians James Mirazita, MD, and PK Suchdev, MD, offer the most innovative CRPS treatments to help you live without pain.
-Call any of the three locations in Nashua, Gilford, and Concord, New Hampshire, or click the online booking tool now.
+Call any of the two locations in Nashua and Concord, New Hampshire, or click the online booking tool now.

 CRPS is a chronic pain condition that typically occurs in one of your arms, legs, hands, or feet.
 Many CRPS sufferers start having greater-than-expected pain following an injury, heart attack, stroke, or major surgery.
 There are two kinds of CRPS.